 An armistice was signed on July 12, but the battalion stayed in Lebanon as part of the Allied Garrison until January 11, 1942, then sailed from Egypt on January 30, arriving back in Adelaide on March 24.

-Following leave, the battalion was sent to Northern Queensland for jungle warfare training before being shipped to Papua, arriving in Port Moresby on August 14.
+Following leave, the battalion was sent to Northern Queensland for jungle warfare training before being shipped to New Guinea, arriving in Port Moresby on August 14.

 The training ill prepared them for the forbidding density of the jungle in which they would fight.